makemeunsee/interpolateme/README.md

 * "--b" to draw both faces, back and front
 * "--c xxx" to specify the number of cuts to apply on the model.
 Warning: very memory heavy for values >= 2000.
 * "--s someString" to specify the seed to use to randomize the cuts
+* "--a" to use an alternative maze generator

 Features
 --------